NylramWhist/student-card/README.md

 ### 1.1.16

-- Added GitHub release metadata and automatic Foundry VTT package publishing.
-- Added a stable manifest URL for installation and update checks.

-### 1.1.15

 - Added a collapsible Student Dice panel so the lower section can be hidden when it is not being used.
 - The collapse state is remembered per client and per actor.